Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ### 3. Clone this Repo

-### 4. Create a branch and make your changes.
+### 4. Create a branch and make your changes

   When you're ready, open a PR against [PLACEHOLDER FOR STAGING BRANCH], and tag your reviewer.
 Opening a PR against [PLACEHOLDER FOR STAGING BRANCH] creates a preview site where you can check your changes.

 ### 5. Merge